dustinpfister/blog_posts/_posts/threejs-plane.md

 It might be a good idea to read up more on the [Buffer Geometry class](/2021/04/22/threejs-buffer-geometry/) and the add group method to be more specific when it comes to adding groups to a geometry and working with [more than one material when adding the geometry to a mesh](/2018/05/14/threejs-mesh-material-index/).
 With many built in geometry constructors such as the Box Geometry constructor groups are added to begin with in the constructor, and in that case one just needs to go through and change material index values as the groups are there to begin with and have starting index values.
 However as of late versions of three.js this is nit the case with the Plane Geometry Constructor, the groups must be added as there will not be any by default.
 In this post I will be going over this in some of the more advanced examples, but in never hurts to look into more resources on this topic.

+### Source code is up on Github

+The source code examples that I am writing about in this post can also be found in my [test threejs Github Reposatory](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-plane).

-### version Numbers matter
+### Version Numbers matter

-When I first wrote this post I was using three.js revision r104, and the last time I came around to do a little editing of this post I was using r127.
+When I first wrote this post I was using three.js revision r104, and the last time I came around to do a little editing of this post I was using r140.
 Sense then some code breaking changes have been introduced that will cause some of these examples to break when it comes to having a checkerboard pattern on a plane depending on what version you are using.
 I am generally keeping the newer code examples to the top of the post, and leaving the older examples at the bottom for the sake of historical reasons, or if for some reason you are still using an older versions of three.js.

+As of this writing I have all of the new examples working well with r140.
+The one old section on the face3 class at the bottom of this post was still working on r111 and at this time I am only going ot be interetsed in mantajing the examples that are newer.

 ## 1 - Three Plane basic example